Frenvius/disneyland-mods/BepInEx/plugins/OdinPlus-Clutter/README.md

 -ArtStation - Ehsan Dabbaghi

 ## Changelog
+V0.1.5 - fixed journal text (missed it in the last update) V0.1.4 - fixed sign text not displaying after patches 0.214.2 & 0.214.300
 V0.1.3 - same as V0.1.2 - just fixed dependencies
 V0.1.2 - added new stuff! yay couches!
 V0.1.1 - added MMHOOK as a dependency since it may be removed as a dependency of JVL soon.